jiangtaoliu/javaleetcode/README.md

 # javaleetcode
 leet code practise for java.
-let's start the tour for algorithm
+let's start the tour for algorithm. it will get me know algorithm and data structure well.